umberleigh/dream-art/README.md

 # Other Q&A

 + **How long does it take to process a single image?**
-  About 20 minutes with a Tesla K40.
+  This depends on the neural network model, image size, and number of iterations.
+  On average, DeepDream takes about 5 minutes and the art takes about 15 minutes on a GPU.
 + **How much memory does this use?**
-  This depends on the neural network model and image size.
+  This also depends on the neural network model, image size, and number of iterations.
-  On average, 4GB.
+  On average, both consume about 4GB of memory.

 # Licensing